To watch in HD, get ClipCafe PRO

 Samuel Epstein M.D.:

-There's a cost to the cows.
-The cows get sicker when they're infected with RBGH.
+There's a cost to The cows.
+The cows get sicker when They're infected with RBGH.
 They're injected with antibiotics.
 We know that people are consuming antibiotics through their food and we that that's contributing to antibiotic resistant bacteria and diseases.
-And we know we're at a crisis when somebody can go into a hospital and get a staff infection and it can't be cured and they die.
+And we know we're at a crisis when somebody can go into a hospital and get a staff infection and it can't be cured And they die.
 That's a crisis.
+Jeremy Rifkin:

 Bad for the cow.
 Bad for the farmer.
 Bad potentially for the consumer.
 The jury is out; we see a lot of conflicting evidence about potential health risk.
 And, of course, as a consumer, my belief is why should I take any risk?